The 36th Chamber of Shaolin: Cast

-Production

-Release

-The film was released on VHS as early as 1993.
-It was released on DVD in February 2000 by Crash Cinema Media under the title Shaolin Master Killer.
-In 2007, it was released on DVD by Dragon Dynasty as The 36th Chamber of Shaolin.
-It was released on Blu-ray on 2 March 2010 from Vivendi Visual Entertainment.
-The film aired on the El Rey Network in 2016.

-Reception
+Critical reception

-36th Chamber of Shaolin has received massive universal acclaim and is widely considered to be one of the greatest kung fu films ever made and a highly influential entry in the genre.
+The 36th Chamber of Shaolin received critical acclaim and is widely considered to be one of the greatest kung fu films ever made and a highly influential entry in the genre.

 According to the Harvard Film Archive, the film is an "exhilarating rendition of the legendary dissemination of the Shaolin martial arts" and an "absorbing account of [an] initiation into the vaunted Shaolin style, ... depicted here [as] an inner voyage of discovery".

-In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
-The 36th Chamber of Shaolin was listed in 22nd place on this list.
+In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films; The 36th Chamber of Shaolin was listed in 22nd place on this list.

-In 2021, Complex posted the article '24 Best Kung Fu Movies of All Time' and The 36th Chamber of Shaolin was listed in 5th place on this list.
+In 2021, Complex ranked The 36th Chamber of Shaolin number 5 in a list of the "24 Best Kung Fu Movies of All Time".

-Influences
+Home media

+The 36th Chamber of Shaolin was released on VHS as early as 1993, under the title Master Killer.
+It was released on DVD in February 2000 by Crash Cinema Media as Shaolin Master Killer.
+In 2007, the film was released on DVD by The Weinstein Company's Asian label, Dragon Dynasty, as The 36th Chamber of Shaolin.
+In March 2010, Dragon Dynasty and Celestial Pictures released the film on Blu-ray.

+On 6 December 2022, Arrow Video released The 36th Chamber of Shaolin on Blu-ray as part of the Shawscope Volume Two boxed set.

+In popular culture

 The Wu-Tang Clan's debut album Enter the Wu-Tang (36 Chambers) got the latter part of its name from the film.
 In addition, Wu-Tang Clan member Masta Killa takes his name from one of the film's alternate titles.
+Wu-Tang member and producer RZA also samples the film on Ol' Dirty Bastard's Return to the 36 Chambers: The Dirty Version ("Intro") and Method Man's Tical ("Meth vs. Chef", "I Get My Thang in Action", "Tical").

+In 2008 Kung Fu Panda, the Training Hall sequence was inspired by The 36th Chamber of Shaolin.

+A clip from the movie appears in a 2023 animated movie Teenage Mutant Ninja Turtles: Mutant Mayhem in which the title characters were trained in martial arts by their father figure Master Splinter by showing them various video clips containing martial arts, including from other classic Shaw Brothers films.